Court dress: Canada

 In Canada, court dress is identical to that previously (pre-2008) in use in England, except that wigs are not worn.
 Wigs were worn in early courts but phased out beginning in the mid-19th century with last holdouts British Columbia (1905) and Newfoundland and Labrador (upon joining Canada in 1949)).
 Bar jackets are worn under the gown, though KCs and judges have more elaborate cuffs than other lawyers.
-Barristers are required to gown for the Courts of Appeal and Superior-level courts of the provinces and territories, unless appearing on applications in chambers, on some family court matters, in Small Claims Court or before Masters.
+Barristers are required to gown for the Courts of Appeal and Superior-level courts of the provinces and territories, unless appearing on applications in chambers, on judicial conferences, on some family court matters, in Small Claims Court or in some jurisdictions, before Masters.